-On April 16, 2019, we received a letter (the Letter) from the Nasdaq Listing Qualifications Staff (the Staff) notifying the Company that, based upon the Company's continuing non-compliance with Rule 5550(a)(2), the Staff had determined that the Company's common stock would be delisted from Nasdaq unless the Company timely requests a hearing before a Nasdaq Hearings Panel (the Panel).
-The Letter also noted that the Company was not eligible for a second 180 day grace period as it does not comply with the stockholders' equity initial listing requirement for The Nasdaq Capital Market.
+On April 16, 2019, Histogenics received a letter (the Letter) from the Staff notifying Histogenics that, based upon Histogenics' continuing non-compliance with Rule 5550(a)(2), the Staff had determined that Histogenics common stock would be delisted from Nasdaq unless Histogenics timely requested a hearing before a Nasdaq Hearings Panel (the Panel).
+The Letter also noted that Histogenics was not eligible for a second 180 day grace period as it does not comply with the stockholders' equity initial listing requirement for The Nasdaq Capital Market.